Tornhoof/SpanJson/README.md

 Pretty Printing:

 var pretty = JsonSerializer.PrettyPrinter.Print(serialized); // this works by reading the JSON and writing it out again with spaces and line breaks

+Minify:
+var minified = JsonSerializer.Minifier.Minify(serialized); // this works by reading the JSON and writing it out again without spaces and line breaks

 ```